CSci 157 Exam 2 Review

 Nested Lists

 Use of structured data such as lists nested inside another list to model data such as: game boards, matrices, calendars (lists of dates), and so on.
 Access/modification of individual elements using nested loops.
-See Nested Structured activity.

 Dictionaries

-Storing key/value pairs in simple and nested dictionary structures (type dict) and use of dictionary methods such as keys, values, and items.
+Storing key/value pairs in both simple and nested dictionary structures (type <class 'dict'>).
 Primary examples come from the Collections Activity and ThinkCS Section 11.7.

 Misc